To create sustainable workspaces where people are productive,

 Nauti is a welcoming place where everyone is equal and treated that way.

 We are also a registered LGBTIA+ Safe Place.

-Most of our studios are built with reused, recycled or reject materials from local sources,
+Our locations are built with reused, recycled and reject materials from local sources,

 Nauti Studios recognises and respects that our studio is on the traditional lands of the Gadigal People of the Eora Nation.

 We acknowledge the Gadigal People as the owners of this land and give our respect to their Elders, past and present.

-We know that working in a creative field, especially as a freelancer or small business, can be a brutal uphill battle.
+We know that working from home can be a brutal uphill battle.

 We believe in the power of community.